-All these types of visual content may be used in websites and website templates as singular elements or in various combinations together with text and typography.
-If you not sure that you can make a perfect and harmonious design with top-quality images and proper typography for your website.
-In that case, you should choose one of MotoCMS responsive templates or hire a professional web designer or agency, i.e. Tauranga Web Design.
+All these types of visual content may be used in websites and website templates as distinct elements or various combinations together with text and typography.
+Suppose you are not sure that you can make a perfect and harmonious design with top-quality images and proper typography for your website.
+In that case, you should choose one of MotoCMS responsive templates or hire a professional web designer/agency, i.e. Tauranga Web Design.

 How Visual Content Influences Human Mind

 Visual elements affect people in both ways – cognitively and emotionally.
 Cognitively a person learns how to interact with some objects, and gets the point of certain information.
 The knowledge and communication skills are improved thanks to visuals.
-Visual content helps people with low literacy to perceive and understand the information they find difficult to read.
+Visual content helps people with low literacy to perceive and understand the information they find challenging to read.